IT Security

 • Educate teams on the dangers of shadow IT.

 Threat: Poorly protected APIs can be manipulated to access backend data.
+Unmonitored endpoints may leak information, and attackers can exploit weak authentication to move laterally across systems.

 Prevention: